flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 * Except for the traces under ``Samples+Triggers`` all other traces in the system are simulated based off the sampled data.

-* The maximum number of samples per channel the MVLC can provide is limitedk This means high frequency signals may be cut off before the PostTrigger time.
+* The maximum number of samples per channel the MVLC can provide is limited.
+  This means high frequency signals may be cut off and start after the PreTrigger time.
 The missing part of these traces is drawn using a red line signifying an *unknown* state.
 Simulation code also produces an *unknown* state if one of the inputs is *unknown*.

-* The DSO does not have a noticable impact on DAQ readout performance.
-But the current version of the mvme GUI will become sluggish in the case where the DSO is active but no triggers fire.
-Trying to execute VME scripts or start the DAQ in this state will be slow.
-The workaround is to disable the DSO, start the DAQ and reenable the DSO.
-This will be fixed in a future mvme release.

 Trigger IO Usage Example: Sysclk timestamp readout
 --------------------------------------------------